cyberark/conjur-spring-boot-sdk/README.md

 ## Maven Configuration

 Maven is a requirement for using the Conjur Spring Boot Plugin.
-You must have the Maven tool and add the following Maven dependency to your code.
+You must have the Maven tool and add the following Maven dependency to your pom.xml file.

 ---